agiliq/building-api-django/docs/chapter1.rst

 Setup, Models and Admin
 =============================

 In this tutorial we will walk through a process of creating an API for a basic poll application.
-We will be using python 2.7, Django 1.8 and Django Rest Framework for creating API.
+We will be using python 3.6.x, Django 2.0.x and Django Rest Framework 3.7.7 for creating API.

-First things first, lets install the required modules with virtual environment created and activated.
+First things first, let's install the required modules within a virtual environment.

 .. code-block:: python